Published: 13 Aug 2025

 The Most Important Thing: Thinking in Solutions

-You’re not just hiring a pair of hands; you’re hiring a brain.
-SaaS designers who can think critically will save you from wasting time and budget on useless features.
-Creativity is great, but creativity that drives business growth is what you actually want.
+You are not just hiring a pair of hands, you are hiring a brain.
+SaaS designers who think critically save you from wasting time and budget on useless features.
+Creativity is great, but creativity that drives business growth is what you actually want, someone who pushes back on a weak idea and proposes a better one.

 A Few Extra Things to Consider